Filed under:

 Arts and Humanities Council of Montgomery County (MD) Fran Abrams Creative Writing Award for high school seniors.

 MONTGOMERY COUNTY (MD) STUDENTS HAVE OPPORTUNITY TO BE PUBLISHED with BETHESDA YOUTH WRITING CONTEST.
-Students are invited to write a 100-500 word essay about what they would do as a grown-up for a day, for the Bethesda Literary Festival’s Youth Writing Contest.
-The top 10 winners from grades K-8 will be published in Washington Parent magazine and will receive a certificate and prizes.
-Entries for the Youth Writing Contest must be received by Thursday, March 1, 2012 by 5pm.
 The contest is open to students in grades K-8 who live or attend school in Montgomery County.
 Students can enter the contest either as individuals or through their teacher, if the whole class would like to participate.
 For an entry form and more information, please visit www.bethesda.org or call 301-215-6660.

 Magazines